umtdemr/Person-alarm/README.md

 * Migrate db ```python maange.py migrate```
 * Create settings and telegram data on admin
 * Run the app: ```python manage.py runserver```
+  > If you want to serve the app locally and networking will be done in same host, you should run the app like: ```python manage.py runserver 0.0.0.0:8000```
 * Start the bot for listening commands: ```python manage.py startbot```

 ## TODO